Mateocaicedo/soccer-app/README.md

 # Welcome to Socer APP!

  Hi!
-In this app you are able to see all characters form the ricky and morthy serie, you also are able to see each episode where the character appears.
+In this app you are able to see the best soccer leagues in the world, the soccer players, the top scorers in each league, the playeres of each team.
+We hope you enjoy this APP!
 ## Built with

 - Flutter